snooppr/shotstars/README.md

  ---

 ## ⚙️ Shotstars supports simulation of results
-An HTML report is generated when Shotstars detects star motion, if there is no star motion but you want an HTML report, just enable star simulation. 👇
+Note that the HTML report is generated when the repository is rescanned.
+If the user needs to force a specific HTML report, simply enable star simulation. 👇
 A documented software hack - or side function designed to test the script on dead/stable repositories without star movement.
 To simulate the process, the user must scan the new repository once,
 adding it to the database; randomly delete and add any lines to a file
 (OS GNU/Linux and Termux):
-`/home/{user}/ShotStars/results/{repo}/new.txt`
+`/home/{user}/.ShotStars/results/{repo}/new.txt`
 (OS Windows):
 `C:\Users\{User}\AppData\Local\ShotStars\result\{repo}\new.txt`;
 run a second scan of the same repository.